So, you’re thinking of blogging as a side hustle… or you already have a blog and want to start monetizing it?

 Once a visitor clicks on one of those ads (or even sees it), you get a few cents or dollars (depending on the niche you’re working in).

-Once you start growing your traffic, you can sign up with premium advertisers that will give you higher rates.
+Once you grow your traffic, you can sign up with premium advertisers who specialize in advertisement design, giving you higher rates.

 You can expect to earn something between $12 and $24 per 1000 views of these display ads.
 So, if you can write content that attracts many readers, this can become a pretty stable and profitable side hustle.